-- Follow the instructions on product labels. - ✓ Ask your supplier to help you choose the right PPE. - Respiratory protection equipment (RPE) may be needed.
-Seek advice from your RPE supplier.
-Make sure you fit the correct cartridge before starting work. - Make sure you know how to check that RPE fits correctly. - Provide protective gloves single-use nitrile gloves are acceptable.
-If you must use latex gloves, use only 'low-protein', powder-free' gloves. - Throw away single-use gloves every time they are taken off. - Provide waterproof, slip-resistant boots and protective goggles. - ✓ For pressure washing overhead, you may need a waterproof suit with head and face protection. - Skin creams are important for skin protection and help in washing contamination from the skin.
+- ✓ Follow the instructions on product labels. - ✓ Ask your supplier to help you choose the right PPE. - ✓ Provide protective gloves single-use nitrile gloves are acceptable.
+If you must use latex gloves, use only 'low protein, powder free' gloves. - ✓ Throw away single use gloves every time they are taken off. - ✓ Provide protective goggles to protect eyes when using products that can cause burns (eg acids, caustics). - ✓ Skin creams are important for skin protection and help in washing contamination from the skin.
 These are not 'barrier creams'.
 After work creams help to replace skin oils.